marliesparzinski/got/README.md

 TODOs:

-- Get all results instead of first 50
+[ ] Get all results instead of first 50
-- House with no seats shows just empty page
+[ ] House with no seats shows just empty page
-- Main page has height of 100vh, make this min-height
-- Filters are very ugly and prettify the name of the filter there
-- Check HTML semantics
+[x] Main page has height of 100vh, make this min-height [x] Filters are very ugly and prettify the name of the filter there [ ] Check HTML semantics
-- unused dependency classnames
+[ ] unused dependency classnames
-- check naming
+[ ] check naming
-- tests, obviously
+[ ] tests, obviously
-- loading skeletons
+[ ] loading skeletons
+[ ] check unused files
+[ ] husky
+[ ] not scrolling to top when applying filter
+[ ] homepage housecard: not show label when no info is available

 ## Getting Started